 With the UK’s property prices having soared over the last few years, it is no surprise to see that more homeowners are staying put and extending their homes to create more space.
 However, most homeowners usually convert upwards and outwards, but with older properties that feature a basement, there is an opportunity for builders to discuss the possibility of converting these spaces with a customer.
 If you’re interested in expanding your knowledge on digging down, we’ve found a few training courses that may help you:

 This structural waterproofing course is a 3-day event and is normally held twice a year.
 It covers the basic principles of structural waterproofing, surveying, measurements and quotations, as well as the principles of cavity drain systems.

 This practical hands-on training course explains how to convert an existing basement to BS 8102.
 It looks at the types of waterproofing system available, their advantages and disadvantages and how to choose the most suitable for a given situation.

-Maintaining a lawn so it looks a lush, healthy green all year round can be difficult task for a lot of people – especially those with limited free time.
-Therefore, a lot of people are now turning to artificial grass as a solution to their lawn woes – and it’s not hard to understand why; it saves countless hours and money, in terms of upkeep and it will always look great.
+Maintaining a lawn so it looks a lush, healthy green all year round can be a difficult task for a lot of people – especially those with limited free time.
+A lot of people are now turning to artificial grass as a solution to their lawn woes – and it’s not hard to understand why; it saves countless hours and money, in terms of upkeep and it will always look great.
 If you fancy getting your fingers not quite so green, here are a couple of artificial grass installation courses that may help you:

-On this course, you will learn how to measure an area; how to plan and install; how to load, move and handle grass; what equipment to use; how to prepare a base; the fitting and seaming of grass; the cutting-in of the grass, including around challenging objects and, how to finish the installation with a sand infill.
+On this course, you will learn how to measure an area; how to plan and install; how to load, move and handle grass; what equipment to use; how to prepare a base; the fitting and seaming of grass; the cutting-in of the grass, including around challenging objects and, how to finish the installation with sand infill.

 This course helps you to develop the necessary skills to install artificial grass safely and correctly to specifications, tolerances and guidelines, as advised by the industry and manufacturers.